Facets and facet subgraphs of symmetric edge polytopes: Facets, faces, and associated subgraphs

 Conversely, any facet $F \in \facets(\bar{\adjp}_G)$ such that $G_F = B \ge T$ must contain the subset $\{ d_1 \boldx_1, \dots, d_n \boldx_n \}$ for some $\mathbf{d} = (d_1,\dots,d_n) \in \{ \pm 1 \}^n$, where $\{ \boldx_1,\dots,\boldx_n \} = \bar{\adjp}_{\digraph{T}}$.
 The vector $\mathbf{d}$ is uniquely determined by the choice of $\digraph{T}$.
 By \Cref{thm: facets have half and half}, $\mathbf{d}$ must satisfy the equations in \eqref{equ: cycle equation}.
 That is, each facet of $\bar{\adjp}_G$ corresponds to a unique solution $\mathbf{d}$ to the system \eqref{equ: cycle equation}. \end{proof}

-D'Alì, Delucchi, and Michałek showed that for a connected bipartite graph $G$, $|\facets(\adjp_G)$ is bounded by $2^{N-1}$ \cite[Corollary 4.6]{dal2019faces}.
-It is then noted that this upper bound no longer hold when the graph is not bipartite.
-From the above proof, we can derive a refinement of this result: this upper bound always hold for the number of facets in an equivalence class of facets associated with a given facet subgraph.
+D'Alì, Delucchi, and Michałek showed that for a connected bipartite graph $G$, $|\facets(\adjp_G)|$ is bounded by $2^{N-1}$ \cite[Corollary 33]{DAliDelucchiMichalek2022Many}.
+It is then noted that this upper bound no longer holds when the graph is not bipartite.
+From the above proof, we can derive a refinement of this result: this upper bound always holds for the number of facets in an equivalence class of facets associated with a given facet subgraph.